carpentries-incubator/julia-novice/_episodes/06-control-flow.md

 > > ## Reason
 > >
 > > This is a highly non-linear system and thus very sensitive.
-> > The distances across different values for the counterweight and the release angle α look like this
+> > The distances across different values for the counterweight and the release
+> > angle α look like this:
+> >
 > > ![distance-surface](../fig/shoot_surface.png)
 > {: .solution}
 {: .discussion}